-For almost two decades UNO PIES Coastal Education Program has introduced thousands of students to the coastal environment through field experiences.
+For two decades UNO PIES Coastal Education Program has introduced thousands of students to the coastal environment through field experiences.
 Since 2010 the CEP has offered field experiences at UNO’s Coastal Education and Research Facility.

 UNO Pontchartrain Institute for Environmental Science Coastal Education Program is based at the Coastal Education and Research Facility (CERF) and provides the following outreach activities

 - Coastal Wetlands field-based learning experiences for grades 4-12 at the Shea Penland Coastal Education and Research Facility (CERF)

 - Environmental science research opportunities for high school students

 - Professional development for science teachers interested in using the local environment to develop science lessons based on current coastal research

 - Workshops for a variety of audiences interested in coastal issues

 For more information about the programs available contact Dinah Maygarden at email@example.com

 UNO’s Coastal Education Program provided opportunities for hands-on science-based learning activities in the outdoors to teach about Louisiana’s coastal wetlands, because all people learn most effectively when they are actively engaged.

 Our goals include increasing awareness and understanding of the issues surrounding coastal land loss and restoration by interpreting the science and providing opportunities to interact with the environment.
 Our audiences are the young people of our area, their teachers and the general public.